ben/ben.github.com/content/blog/cv/index.md

 I've taught a course on converting from Python 2 to Python 3.
 I've built web applications using React, Ember, Angular, Knockout and Vanilla.js.

-But that's just application code.
-I've automated deployments using bare shell scripts, Perl, Ansible, CloudFormation, and Kubernetes.
+Beyond application code, I've automated deployments using bare shell scripts, Perl, Ansible, CloudFormation, and Kubernetes.
 I've tinkered with Objective C, Swift, Lisp, and Haskell.
-I came close to writing a parser for an installer DSL, but made an Emacs syntax highlighter instead.
+I wrote an Emacs syntax highlighter for an installer DSL.

 ### Platforms & Tools